 The day I started hating the intercom

-All that changed on our flight back to the United States from Belize last week.
+All that changed on our flight back to the United States from Belize.
 Our 17-month-old daughter was exhausted.
 She had been up all day without a nap, and to make matters worse, our flight was delayed – further exasperating her level of exhaustion and crankiness.
 After having a huge meltdown in the airport as we prepared to board, I was able to get Avery calmed down, and alas she was peacefully sleeping in my lap during the flight.
 She was PASSED OUT, limbs sprawled in every direction.
 My husband and I gave each other mental high fives commending ourselves for our exceptional traveling skills as parents.

 But about one hour into the flight, our traveling/parenting skills were put to a big test when the pilot’s booming voice came roaring through the intercom overhead.
 He was so loud that I could have probably heard him from our seats in coach without the freaking intercom.
 Seriously pilot, who the heck did you think you were talking to?
 My 85-year-old grandmother?!
 Trust me, she was not on the plane.